-- 1.1.1 Safeguarding is everyone's responsibility, and it is the duty of the BPET to safeguard and promote the welfare of children.
-This is our core safeguarding principle. - 1.1.2 In adhering to this principle, we focus on providing a safe and welcoming environment for all our children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
+1.1.1 Safeguarding is everyone's responsibility, and it is the duty of the BPET to safeguard and promote the welfare of children.
+'Children' includes everyone under the age of 18.
+This is our core safeguarding principle.

+- 1.1.2 In adhering to this principle, we focus on providing a safe and welcoming environment for all our children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
 All our children have equal rights to support and protection. - 1.1.3 One of the cornerstones of our safeguarding culture is this policy and the procedures contained within it.
 This policy applies to all staff, volunteers, and trustees, all of whom are trained upon its contents and on their safeguarding duties.
 We update this policy at least annually to reflect changes to law and guidance and best practice. - 1.1.4 This policy should be read alongside our other safeguarding policies, set out in Appendix Two.